 Amelia’s Aero Club is a Museum of Flight STEM program for middle school girls.
 The club hosts personal growth experiences providing members with opportunities to think critically, take risks, get creative, problem-solve and pay tribute to the history of women in aviation.

 The club is open to all young women and gender expression (queer, femme or gender nonbinary) who are in sixth, seventh or eighth grades.
 To receive information about registration opportunities, fill out the interest form on the website.

 The one-day Women Fly event is an inspirational and interactive way for middle school and high school girls interested in STEM to learn about careers in aviation and aerospace.
 This year's event is back in person and takes place Saturday, March 25, 2023, 11 a.m.–2 p.m.

 With a bold mission to build the largest pipeline of future female engineers in the United States, Girls Who Code establishes after-school clubs for grades 3–12 around the Puget Sound region and beyond.
 Club members work in teams on computer science projects to solve real problems.

 The organization’s Campus program offers two-week specialized summer courses for girls in grades 6–12, and the Summer Immersion Program provides 10th- and 11th-grade girls intensive coding courses and experiences at major tech companies.

-All three programs are free.
+All programs are free.

 School-based chapters of IGNITE Worldwide offer panel discussions featuring women in STEM careers, field trips to corporations to see women at work in STEM occupations, interactive workshops and job-shadowing opportunities.
 Female enrollment in computer science and engineering classes at participating schools has increased 30–80 percent.